 New York Times Columnist Ron Lieber wants to help parents raise kids who are both money-savvy and grounded in his book “The Opposite of Spoiled”.

-If a group of parents were asked what descriptive words they’d most like associated with their kids, most would answer generosity, perseverance, kindness, or maybe even a good work ethic.
+If a group of parents was asked what descriptive words they’d most like associated with their kids, most would answer generosity, perseverance, kindness, or maybe even a good work ethic.
 But whatever you do – please don’t call their kids “spoiled”.

 Nearly every parent has a fear their kids will be perceived as spoiled – self-centered, over-indulged, and ungracious.

 So how can parents raise kids who are the opposite of spoiled?

 This is exactly the question Ron Lieber set out to answer in his book The Opposite of Spoiled that came out in paperback last month.

 As a New York Times columnist, Lieber spent many years covering money topics including teaching kids about money.
 He describes his book as “a generational manifesto first and foremost” by giving kids the tools they need to manage money and avoid many of the financial pitfalls adults find themselves in.